codophilic/LearnSpring/Spring Concepts.md

 ```
 What is a POJO?
-- POJO is a plain old java object like in the above example coneIceCream.
+- POJO is a plain old java object like in the below example coneIceCream.
 Which means any java object is a POJO.

 What is NOT a POJO?
 →Shouldn’t extend any class.